o0101/Blogfolio/README.md

 #### [![version](https://img.shields.io/npm/v/archivist1.svg?label=&color=0080FF)](https://github.com/dosyago/22120/releases/latest) ![npm downloads](https://img.shields.io/npm/dt/archivist1) ![binary downloads](https://img.shields.io/github/downloads/dosyago/22120/total?label=binary%20downloads) [![GitHub stars](https://img.shields.io/github/stars/dosyago/22120.svg?style=social&label=Star)](https://GitHub.com/dosyago/22120/stargazers/)

 **22120** (named for the Vatican library) is a browser controller that lets you self host an offline archive of the internet.
-Well everything you browse anyway. your browser never knows the difference. this was very easy to build.
-I'm very happy about this one.
+The part of it browse anyway.
+Your browser never knows the difference.

 ### :satellite: [RemoteView](https://github.com/dosyago/RemoteView)

 #### [![version](https://img.shields.io/npm/v/remoteview.svg?label=&color=0080FF)](https://github.com/dosyago/RemoteView/releases/latest) ![npm downloads](https://img.shields.io/npm/dt/remoteview) ![docker pulls](https://img.shields.io/docker/pulls/dosyago/browsergapce) [![GitHub stars](https://img.shields.io/github/stars/dosyago/RemoteView.svg?style=social&label=Star)](https://GitHub.com/dosyago/RemoteView/stargazers/)

 **RemoteView** lets you live-stream the browser interactively.
 You can run it headless, or not.
 Local, or remote.
 You can build on top of it.
-But what it really is is an example of the platform to be able to build on top of the browser.
-In ways you couldn't previously.
+But what it really is is an example of the platform to be able to build on top of the browser in ways you couldn't previously.

 ### :mag:	[Selector-Generalization](https://www.npmjs.com/package/selector-generalization)